 Where To Start With...
 Björk

 Along with Kate Bush, Björk has to rank as one of the most unique, idiosyncratic and envelope-pushing female artists in history.
-Despite the fact that the Reykjavik-born singer, musician and producer has created some of the most challenging and genre-bending music ever to grace the charts, she has sold more than 20 million albums over the course of her career.
+Despite the fact that the Reykjavik-born singer, musician and producer has created some of the most challenging and genre-bending music ever to grace the charts, she has still managed to sell more than 20 million albums over the course of her career.

 Releasing her first album at the age of 11 in her native Iceland, Björk's career proper began as the vocalist in alt-rock band The Sugarcubes, who released three albums between 1988 and 1992, all of which reached the Top 20 in the UK Album Chart.
-Shortly after they disbanded, Björk released her first 'adult' solo LP, Debut, garnering near-universal critical acclaim and surpassing the efforts of her former bandmates by reaching No. 3.
+Shortly after they disbanded, Björk released her first 'adult' solo LP, Debut, garnering near-universal critical acclaim and surpassing the efforts of her former bandmates by reaching No. 3 in the UK.

-Between then and 2011 Björk released a further six albums, culminating in 2011's hugely ambitious Biophilia project, entailing an album, an exhibition, a series of workshops and even a series of apps which allowed fans to experience and remix the album's tracks in different ways.
-As if that wasn't enough, she also has two film soundtracks to her name.
+Between then and 2011 Björk released a further six albums, including 2011's hugely ambitious Biophilia project, entailing an album, an exhibition, a series of workshops and even a series of apps which allowed fans to experience and remix the album's tracks in different ways.
+In addition, she also has two film soundtracks to her name and in 2015 her work became the subject a career retrospective exhibition at New York's Museum of Modern Art.

 'Venus as a Boy'